Compensation for pain and suffering

 Missing deadlines

 Strict time limits apply to workers' compensation claims.
-Missing these deadlines can jeopardise your right to compensation.
+Failure to meet these deadlines can jeopardise your right to compensation.

 Lack of medical evidence